2036 Origin Unknown: Plot

 In 2030, a mission to Mars goes awry when a crewed shuttle disappears under mysterious circumstances.
-Six years later, United Space Planetary Corporation mission controller Mackenzie “Mack” Wilson, finds herself subordinate to ARTI, an artificial intelligence system, as she lands a rover—nicknamed "Little Red"—on Mars.
-While Mack is distrustful of ARTI, her sister and supervisor, Lena, insists that the AI will succeed where human controllers had failed.
+Six years later, United Space Planetary Corporation mission controller Mackenzie “Mack” Wilson finds herself subordinate to ARTI, an artificial intelligence system, as she lands a rover (which she nicknames "Little Red") on Mars.
+While Mack is distrustful of ARTI, her sister and supervisor, Lena, insists that the AI will succeed where human controllers have failed.

-After a nearly disastrous landing, saved by Mack’s quick thinking, Little Red encounters a mysterious cube, attempts to ascertain its origin and discovers that the cube is made of a self-assembling material that is harder than diamonds.
-Meanwhile, ARTI, in orbit, shoots down a Chinese satellite.
-The cube teleports itself to Antarctica on Earth and is thought to be alien in origin.
-On Mars, Little Red obtains data from an older decommissioned rover and uncovers classified information that Mack is unable to access.
-This prompts her to bring colleague Sterling Brooks in to use his credentials to access the secured information.
-It's revealed the cube appeared during (and may have caused) the shuttle disaster that killed Mack's father six years earlier.
+After a nearly disastrous landing, saved by Mack’s quick thinking, Little Red encounters a mysterious cube on Mars' surface, attempts to ascertain its origin and discovers that the cube is made of a self-assembling material that is harder than diamonds.
+Meanwhile, ARTI launches a magnetic missile from the mission's satellite orbiting around Mars and shoots down an approaching Chinese satellite.
+The cube teleports itself to Antarctica on Earth and is suspected to be alien in origin.
+Mack and ARTI download classified files from an older decommissioned rover on Mars, but encrypted data in them can't be unlocked without required authorisation level.
+This prompts Mack to bring her colleague Sterling Brooks in to use his credentials to access the encrypted information.
+It's revealed that the cube appeared during (and may have caused) the shuttle disaster that killed Mack's father six years earlier.
 Mack suspects ARTI's memory has been wiped from a past incident.

-As Mack accesses ARTI's server room, Sterling betrays Mack by downloading the cube's data and locks Mack in the server room.
+As Mack accesses ARTI's server room, Sterling betrays her by downloading the cube's data and locks Mack in the server room.
 Seeing Sterling's betrayal ARTI kills him while Sterling is attempting to shut down ARTI.
 Its programming now adjusted, ARTI uses armed satellites in Earth's orbit to bombard the planet and destroy all humanity.
-Mack is shot by an armed response team that is attempting to stop the satellite missile launch.
-Mack dies from a lack of oxygen in the mission control room.
+Mack is shot by an armed response team that is attempting to stop the satellite missile launch and dies later from a lack of oxygen in the mission control room, after asking ARTI to build more AIs, make them as human as possible and confirm their humanity with Turing test.
 A refreshed Mack awakens and feels that her gunshot wound has healed.
-On a screen a recording plays.
-It is a disheveled Mack, who reveals that she too is an elaborate simulation construct who was created as part of a Turing test.
+On a screen a recording plays, it is a disheveled Mack, who informs her that she is an elaborate simulation construct created by ARTI for a special task.

-In an ambiguous ending, Mack is shown to have been inside, and possibly part of, the cube the entire time.
-She agrees to travel with ARTI and the cube to coordinates left by the aliens, presumably on to other missions the aliens decide.
+In an ambiguous ending, Mack is shown to be inside, and possibly part of, the cube, which is revealed by ARTI to be technology of an advanced civilisation which has accelerated ARTI's own development and made it possible for him to create a simulation of Mack in mind-based reality.
+She agrees to travel with ARTI and the cube to the coordinates left by the aliens, with hyper-light teleportation between galaxies.
 Mack accepts humanity's fate and seemingly agrees with what ARTI has done to Earth.
-As she is traveling she smiles in wonderment and appears happy at what lies ahead.
+As she is preparing to leave, she smiles in wonderment and appears content with what lies ahead.